lunapay/Lunapay-PHP-SDK/README.md

 $lunapay->cancel_url = 'payment-cancel-url';
 ```

 Specify the **group_id** if you want generate payment link on specific group.
-You can create new group id at lunapay dashboard, leave it blank will automatically added the payment link to default group.
+You can create new group at lunapay dashboard, leave it blank will automatically added to default group.
 ```php
 $lunapay->group_id = 'payment-group-id';
 ```